PanieriLorenzo/dragon-script/docs/language reference/src/80_types/10_type_model.md

 # Type Model

-Dragon uses algebraic data types (ADTs) as well as composite datatypes such as structs, objects and lists as the basis for its type system.
+Dragon uses algebraic data types (ADTs) as well as composite datatypes such as types, objects and lists as the basis for its type system.

 Types are formally modelled as sets of values.
 For instance, `int` is the set of every signed integers that fit in 64 bits using 2's complement.
 New types can be composed from old types by algebraic manipulation of sets, as well as by special mappings called *type combinators*.